danstoner/dailymile_export/README.md

 I hope to export the gear information (so I can track shoe mileage) which isn't even available in the API.

 Maybe eventually I will include additional fields such as tags and weather.

+I have received a request to export GPS tracks, so I will probably look into that as well.

 ## Feedback?